Written by Julia Thayer, Associate Director, Advocacy

 The legislation expands coverage of biomarker testing under Medicaid and the state employee health plan, helping more patients access precision medicine and targeted treatment options without unnecessary financial or insurance barriers.

-For many ovarian and gynecologic cancer patients, biomarker testing can help guide treatment decisions, identify targeted therapies, and improve outcomes.
 This victory is a powerful reminder of what sustained advocacy can accomplish!
 We are deeply grateful to the advocates, healthcare professionals, coalition partners, and lawmakers who helped make this happen.

-Ongoing Advocacy in New York
+Advocacy Win in New York

 Federal Update: Clinical Trial Modernization Act Introduced in Senate